The best way to invest £100k

 Should I diversify my investment portfolio?

 If you’re looking for the best, safest way to invest £100k, you might want to start by splitting it into smaller amounts and investing these ‘pockets’ of cash in different assets, increasing your security and reducing your risk of losing it all.
-Think of it as not ‘putting all your eggs in one basket’ when it comes to investing.
+You could build an investment portfolio by choosing to invest in a range of different assets – think of it as not ‘putting all your eggs in one basket’ when it comes to investing.

 The best way to invest £100k for income

 If you don’t like taking financial risks and you want to invest £100k safely, you could consider a cash ISA or fixed rate bonds.
 Both of these options keep your money protected, with fixed rate bonds typically offering a more competitive rate of interest and locking away your savings for a set period, normally between six months and five years, so you won’t be tempted to access your cash.
 At the end of your term, you can take what you’ve earned as income, or you could reinvest it in another fixed rate bond.

 How to invest £100k safely

 The best way to invest £100,000 with minimal risk is to split your money across two savings accounts to ensure it is all protected by the FSCS.
 One thing to look out for if you’re doing this is that FSCS protection only applies to each £85,000 per person, per banking group, meaning that you need to know which banks are owned by which banking groups.
 For example, first direct and HSBC are both owned by HSBC UK Bank plc, meaning that only £85,000 would be protected, even if you had an account with both first direct and HSBC, as they are owned by the same parent company.

 If you have a joint account, however, you will be protected up to £175,000 per person, per banking group, so opening a joint account can also mitigate your risk.